Mattresses are 85% recyclable, yet most still end up in landfills.

 Join Us in Making a Difference.

 We are proud to be a significant contributor of used mattresses to the local DR3 Mattress Reycling and you can be too.
 It’s easy.
 Whether you are about to purchase a new Parklane mattress to replace an old one, or are just in need of disposing of an old mattress and/or foundation, we can take care of it.
-For a small fee of $25 per piece that is passed on as our cost for using the DR3 Mattress Reycling program and our operation time to pick-up and deliver your old mattress; we can grant you the peace of mind that you have responsibility disposed of your old mattress.
+For a small fee of $25 per piece ($35.00 per piece if we are just recycling,) that is passed on as our cost for using the DR3 Mattress Reycling program and our operation time to pick-up and deliver your old mattress; we can grant you the peace of mind that you have responsibility disposed of your old mattress.

 If you purchase a new Parklane mattress from one of our retail locations be sure to let the Sales Associate know that you would like to participate in our recycling program. .
 If you have any questions at all, please contact our Customer Service Department at 800-790-6422.

-For more information on mattress recycling and the impacts of disposing of mattresses in landfills; check out our Behind the Seams blog and/or subscribe to our newsletter to get up to date facts and information regarding sleep health and other related wellness concepts.
+For more information on mattress recycling and the impacts of disposing of mattresses in landfills; check out our Behind the Seams blog to get up to date facts and information regarding sleep health and other related wellness concepts.

 **Please note our recycling service is offered only withing 30 miles of Tualatin, Oregon**